Public and Rental bikes

 A project group was formed to set up a market consultation and to interview companies who would be able to provide the city with a bike sharing system from November 2008 until February 2009.
 The goal of this consultation was to get into a dialogue with bike sharing companies to allow them to give their view on the adapted rental bike concept.
 The main result of the survey pointed out that most companies think that operating a bike sharing system seemed unprofitable.
 Hence almost all companies expected the City of Utrecht to provide a (yearly) cost-effective contribution to cover the expected losses or assign an advertising concession to cover the costs.
 However, the market consultation reported very high operating costs for a rental system.

 In March 2010 elections were held and as a result the responsible alderman changed.
 After the elections it became apparent that the government no longer wished to invest in the bike rental system (as proposed by the city council several years ago) due to the very high costs and given the fact that only one company successfully achieved the implementation of a rental system without public financial support.
-The mildly promising results of the market survey and the political changes in Utrecht led to the abandon of the measure in April 2010.
-As mentioned before, one of the significant barriers which led to the abandon of the measure was the lack of political commitment from the new alderman due to the very high costs and the knowledge that at least one company had already become very successful in developing and implementing a rental system in the mean time.
+The mildly promising results of the market survey and the political changes in Utrecht led to the abandonment of the measure in April 2010.
+As mentioned before, one of the significant barriers which led to the abandonment of the measure was the lack of political commitment from the new alderman due to the very high costs and the knowledge that at least one company had already become very successful in developing and implementing a rental system in the mean time.
 Besides this the low commitment of the private sector to invest in bicycle rental system was low.

 Although this MIMOSA measure was suspended before implementation, there are several recommendations for parties who are considering implementing a bike sharing concept.
 It is important to define for which target groups bike sharing is attractive.
 As in Utrecht almost every resident has his/her own bike, bike sharing concepts will not be used by them.
 The most important target group would be commuters arriving via public transport.
 Another recommendation in the Dutch/Utrecht case is not trying to develop a unique custom made system as the city of Utrecht had in mind, but to consider developing a national bike sharing system, as costs can be lowered and it would be attractive for commuters to have one system throughout the country.